vanadium/website/content/syncbase/index.md

 toc: false
 = yaml =

-Syncbase is a storage system for developers that makes it easy to synchronize app data between devices.
-It works even when devices are not connected to the Internet.
-Syncbase runs on both Android and iOS.
+Syncbase is a mobile database that supports peer-to-peer synchronization.
+It works just as well when devices are not connected to the Internet.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/2cHzd8pBYmU" frameborder="0" allowfullscreen></iframe>

-<figcaption>Syncbase's easy-to-use API and peer-to-peer synchronization make
-developing offline-first mobile apps a breeze.</figcaption>
+Syncbase runs on both Android and iOS (coming soon).

+<div class='embed-container'><iframe src='https://www.youtube.com/embed/2cHzd8pBYmU' frameborder='0' allowfullscreen></iframe></div>

+<figcaption>Syncbase Overview</figcaption>

 # Why use Syncbase?